baskatsma/Programmeerproject/PROCESS.md

 ## day 12 (Tue 19 Jun)
 - Struggled a lot with interactivity between map & line chart, primarily with updating the data and transitioning.
 Worked out in the end after a few hours.
 - Plan for tomorrow: finish all interactivity

+## day 13 (Wed 20 Jun)
+- Continued to struggle with the interactivity, but everything is finished now!
+Re-based a lot of update code and that seemed to work out in the end.
+Every visualisation is finished as far as I know, so now I will work on the website and make that pretty.
+- Fixed a lot of mouseover/mouseout bugs in the line chart.
+- To do: add information about the visualisations,